-After continuing contract status is awarded, faculty members will undergo a periodic post-award review annually in the form of an annual employee evaluation to provide them with feedback regarding their performance.
-Every fifth year after receiving a continuing contract, the Department Chair or Program Director will conduct a periodic post-award review that includes an annual evaluation and a review of the faculty member's portfolio with artifacts documenting performance over the past five years.
+After continuing contract status is awarded, faculty members will undergo a periodic post-award review (PAR) annually in the form of an annual employee evaluation to provide them with feedback regarding their performance.
+Every fifth year after receiving a continuing contract, the department chair or program director will conduct a periodic PAR that includes an evaluation and a review of the faculty member's portfolio with artifacts documenting performance over the past five years.
+Once reviewed, the portfolio will be submitted to the dean for final approval or disapproval.

-If any evaluation identifies insufficient performance, the Department Chair or Program Director must notify the Dean, and the supervisor will prescribe corrective action.
+If the PAR identifies insufficient performance, the department chair or program director must notify the dean, and the supervisor will prescribe corrective action.
 If significant cause is determined at the time of any evaluation, the faculty member may be returned to annual contract status or dismissed according to the procedures outlined in this policy.